 The two year cushion gives the students ample time to raise the funds for the trip through multiple payments and fundraising opportunities.

 It is the expectation that the students sign up for both semesters of band (fall/spring).
 However, there are incidences where this may be a problem in upper class students (juniors & seniors).
 These are considered on a case-by-case basis and worked out with the student, parent, and counselor.
 It is not the practice of the SHHS band to let students take one only semester of band per year on a consistent basis.

-On a side note, last year’s senior class graduated 30 band students; nearly all of those are in four year schools this year.
-Past Topper Band graduates are attending various top-rated schools including: Julliard, Va Tech, Kentucky, Florida State, Tenn Tech, Clemson, Furman, GaTech, Auburn, MTSU, ETSU and of course, UT.
+On a side note, we graduate over 30 band students each year; nearly all of those attend four year schools each year.
+Past Topper Band graduates have attended various top-rated schools including: Julliard, Va Tech, Kentucky, Florida State, Tenn Tech, UTC, Clemson, Furman, GaTech, North Carolina State, Syracuse University, Vanderbilt, Ohio State, Auburn, Alabama, MTSU, ETSU and of course, UT.

 Band kids DO graduate and go to college!

 We have a very active and productive booster organization that is the largest support organization at SHHS.
 It is a wonderful group of parents that love their kids and want them to succeed.
 We could not function as an organization without their help and support.
 We have many committees that need parent volunteers.